7 Winning Social Media Marketing Strategies for the Holiday Season

 You can always get creative and lean more into the holiday theme.
 In 2018, luxury brand The White Company did a 12 Days of Christmas giveaway, named after the iconic Christmas carol.

-You should add hashtags to every single one of your social media posts (you are, aren’t you?).
-But they’re especially important during peak times like the holidays.
+You should add hashtags to every one of your social media posts (you are, aren’t you?).
+But they’re essential during peak times like the holidays.

 Hashtags group related posts together by topic.
 So, by adding relevant ones to your holiday-themed posts, you make it easier for potential customers to discover your offers and your brand.